section-engineering-education/engineering-education/content/articles/building-data-driven-application-in-react/index.md

 This results in three Header  components to mount like [so](https://codepen.io/1-creator/full/XWarzzL):

- Now we can reuse the Header component with a dynamic title property.
+Now we are able to reuse the Header component with a dynamic title property.
  ### Some Examples of data-driven react github projects you can folk and practice

  - [Relay-starter-example](https://github.com/1-creator/relay-starter-example) fully documented .(If you are a beginner  you can begin practicing using this project due to its simplicity.It will help you get started with Relay framework.The project contains less boilerplate making the code easier to uderstand)